YamamotoDesu/itdd-materials/README.md

 ```

 ButtonObserver observes a UIButton for changes to its titleLabel’s text by using Key-Value Observing.
 When the text changes, a callback is made to observeValue(forKeyPath:of:change:context:).

+## Waiting for notifications
+Building the alert center